 vinyl string for tying muuchii

-Knead together the mochiko, beniimo powder, sugar and water (it will probably be a bit sticky at first, that’s okay).
-Make sure it is not too dry or too wet, it should be pliable but not too sticky or soft.
+Knead together the mochiko, beniimo powder, sugar and some of the water (it will probably be a bit sticky at first, that’s okay).
+Make sure it is not too dry or too wet, it should be pliable but not too sticky or soft; you may want to experiment with the amount of water (the ratio should be somewhere in the range of 2:5 to 3:5 of water in mL to dry ingredients in grams).
 Shape into rectangular shape onto shell ginger, wrap and tie with vinyl string.
 Steam muuchii well for ~3o minutes.
 Carefully remove and let cool.
 Finished!
 Hopefully this year I can take some nice pictures of the making and shaping process~ you can see how truly easy it is to make yourself.

 Brown sugar muuchii (10 pieces): mochiko, 300g; brown sugar 120g (as little as 80g or up to about 150g depending on your taste); water 240cc.
 Follow the same instructions– knead, shape, wrap, tie.
 Steam ~30 minutes.

 For these recipes you can change the ratios a bit and you will not affect the texture or steaming time much.
 Some recipes will call for dried potato flakes (like those instant mashed potato flakes), but I have not tried using any… I am not really sure how that changes things.
 Recipes from scratch call for boiling and mashing either white potato or sweet potato into the mixture… again, I have not really tried that (yet).